CardinalityCloud/prometheus-alert-generator/hugo/content/blog/what-is-slo-why-slo-based-alerts.md

 More SLOs = more cognitive load = less clarity.
 Start with 1-3 SLOs per user-facing service:
 - One availability/success rate SLO
 - One latency SLO (optional)
-- One durability SLO (if applicable)
+- One saturation SLO (when to scale)

 **4. Infrastructure-Based SLOs**